Round #03 - Can you coach effort?

 When examining elite performance environments, the question of whether effort can be coached emerges constantly.
 I firmly believe it can, but not in the shouting, red-faced, vein-popping 'try harder' cliché so often expected.
 The process is far more nuanced.

 Talent does not fluctuate, whereas effort does.
-An individual and team's capacity to give maximum effort consistently provides access to the full range of individual and collective ability and potential, and it is often the difference maker.
+The capacity of individuals and teams to consistently give maximum effort provides access to the full range of individual and collective ability and potential, and it is often the difference maker.

 In past years, the Suns have consistently found themselves on the wrong side of the effort ledger, particularly away from home.
 Their recent back-to-back victories, a record winning margin against the West Coast Eagles in Perth, and a thumping win against Melbourne, a team with plenty to play for, at the MCG, signal something fundamental is shifting.

-Great leaders have the capacity to 'unlock' performance from both the individual and the team, often by recognising capability and opportunity they are yet to see in themselves, and then by providing a pathway to achieve it.
+Hardwick can certainly extract – he is direct and uncompromising.
+But his deeper gift is the capacity to 'unlock' performance, often by recognising capabilities and opportunities that individuals have yet to see in themselves, and then by providing a pathway to achieve it.

 Elite performance relies on both 'mechanics' and 'dynamics'.
 The mechanics represent the systematic approach to performance; the dynamics are the means by which we embed personal and team commitment to execution.

 For the Gold Coast, these away victories represent more than premiership points.
-It is hope becoming expectation, where consistent effort becomes not just an individual trait but a collective identity, personified by Rowell but spreading throughout the team.
+It is hope becoming expectation, where consistent effort becomes not just an individual trait but a shared identity, personified by Matt Rowell but spreading throughout the team.

 Play on!